aelassas/wexcommerce/README.md

 </p>
 -->

-wexCommerce is an eCommerce platform optimized for SEO with multiple interesting features.
+wexCommerce is an eCommerce platform optimized for SEO.

 # Features